Interstellar-Network/interstellar-docs-tech/developers/Milestones/M2/local-demo-with-docker.md

 </div>

 :::info Atomic Units in Testing
-For testing purposes, the transaction validation screens display balances and transfer amounts in the **atomic units** of each chain:
+For testing purposes, the account/address and transaction validation screens display balances and transfer amounts in the **atomic units** of each chain:

 - **DOT / Paseo:** planck
 - **BTC:** satoshi (sat)